backand/docs/source/includes/_integrations.md

 ```

 Once you've configured the action to connect to SalesforceIQ, you'll need to call the action from your client-side code.
-To do so, use the following JavaScript to construct a GET request and trigger your SalesforceIQ action:

-Simply replace 'your object name' with the object that contains your SalesforceIQ custom action, and replace 'your action name' with the name of the action that you provided while creating the integration.
+To do so, use the JavaScript to the right to construct a GET request and trigger your SalesforceIQ action.
+Simply replace `<your object name>` with the object that contains your SalesforceIQ custom action, and replace `<your action name>` with the name of the action that you provided while creating the integration.

 With these changes, you're now able to pull in any and all SalesforceIQ accounts available via their API!
 You can use a similar pattern to construct additional calls to the SalesforceIQ API - simply replace the URL and parameters in the custom SalesforceIQ action with the URL and parameters for the object you want to retrieve.

 ## Salesforce CRM
-As mentioned in our article on integrating with SalesforceIQ, building and maintaining customer relationships is crucial for driving sales to your platform.
+As mentioned in our section on integrating with [SalesforceIQ](#salesforceIQ), building and maintaining customer relationships is crucial for driving sales to your platform.
 However, it can also be a complex process requiring integrating data from multiple sources and, more importantly, ensuring that data is accessible when it is needed.
 Customer Relationship Management (CRM) software is designed to make this data management and integration process much easier, providing you with the tools you need to drive customers through your sales funnel.
-In this article, we'll look at integrating a Backand application with Salesforce CRM, providing you with all of the tools you need to effectively leverage your customer data in your Backand application.
+In this section, we'll look at integrating a Backand application with Salesforce CRM, providing you with all of the tools you need to effectively leverage your customer data in your Backand application.

 ### What is Salesforce CRM?
 [Salesforce CRM](https://www.salesforce.com/crm) is the world's foremost CRM solution, and gives your sales teams the tools they need to close deals.
 Salesforce CRM is also built in the cloud, meaning that your sales team can increase their productivity and keep the sales pipeline filled with solid leads, all without the need to deploy additional hardware or work around speed limitations.
 Through Salesforce's [REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm ) you can get easy programmatic access to all of your customer data.